aws-robotics/aws-robomaker-robotics-curriculum/getting-started-with-ubuntu/README.md

-# Getting Started with ROS
+# Getting Started with Ubuntu

 This is the content for the AWS RoboMaker Course 1a - Introduction to Linux and ROS.